-If an employee does not report to work for three (3) consecutive scheduled work days and does not contact his/her immediate supervisor, Twin Falls County will consider the employee to have voluntarily quit.
+641-01 If an employee does not report to work for three (3) consecutive scheduled work days and does not contact his/her immediate supervisor, Twin Falls County will consider the employee to have voluntarily quit.
 Whenever possible, messages regarding not coming into work should be left directly with the department head or elected official responsible for the work area and not co-workers.

-645 - Secondary Employment
+645 - Secondary Employment (updated 8-14-2023)

-- Employees who accept secondary employment are required to notify their elected official and/or department head. - Secondary employment for the purposes of this policy includes self-employment. - 645-03 If a secondary job has an undesirable impact or reflection on the County, it will be considered a conflict of interest.
-Otherwise, employees may hold another job as long as they can satisfactorily perform their job with the County and the other job does not interfere with scheduling demands. - Twin Falls County holds all employees to the same performance standards and scheduling expectations regardless if they have other jobs.
-In order to remain employed, the County may ask an employee to terminate an outside job if it is determined to be a conflict of interest or impacting employee performance or ability to meet job requirements. - Employees are not allowed to work two separate jobs for the same or different departments within the County.
-Questions regarding this should be directed to Human Resources. - County employees who want to work as Election Poll Workers must take leave time off from their regular job and will be compensated at the poll workers rate of pay.
+- 645-01 Employees who accept secondary employment are required to notify their elected official and/or department head. - 645-02 A secondary employment notification & indemnity agreement form must be completed and signed by the employee and the elected official.
+The signed form shall be forwarded to Human Resources for the employee's file. - 645-03 Secondary employment for the purposes of this policy includes self-employment. - 645-04 If a secondary job has an undesirable impact or reflection on the County, it will be considered a conflict of interest.
+Otherwise, employees may hold another job as long as they can satisfactorily perform their job with the County and the other job does not interfere with scheduling demands. - 645-05 Twin Falls County holds all employees to the same performance standards and scheduling expectations regardless if they have other jobs.
+In order to remain employed, the County may ask an employee to terminate an outside job if it is determined to be a conflict of interest or impacting employee performance or ability to meet job requirements. - 645-06 County employees who want to work as Election Poll Workers must take leave time off from their regular job and will be compensated at the poll workers rate of pay.
 Employees interested in working elections should contact the Clerk's Office for further information.